DavidBM/test-accounting/README.md

 ## TL;DR

 Run `cargo test` to execute a varied set of tests.
 You can check `tests/tests.rs` to see several ussages of the library version of the crate.
 You can use `cargo run -- transactions.csv > accounts.csv` to run the executable.
+I advise to use the `--release` flat to test the executable.

 ## Design Decisions